-Maybe you're ready to apply for your first job that actually relates to what you've been studying at university.
-Or perhaps you just need a resume to apply for more babysitting jobs that make yourself look more professional and increases your chance of getting hired.
+Maybe you're ready to apply for your first job that actually relates to what you've been studying at university?
+Or perhaps you just need a resume to apply for more babysitting jobs to make yourself look more professional and increase your chances of getting hired?
 Either way, how do you add babysitting experience to your resume?

-Babysitting is a less traditional job and often seen as an entry-level position.
-But many of the skills translate over to other jobs you might want in the future.
-Whether in the childcare or education industry, or elsewhere.
-In this article, you'll learn exactly how to add your babysitting experience to your resume in a way that will impress future employers.
+Babysitting is a less traditional job and is often seen as an entry-level position but many of the skills transfer easily over to other jobs you might want in the future - whether in the childcare or education industry, or elsewhere.
+In this article, you'll learn exactly how to add babysitting experience to your resume in a way that will impress future employers.

-Adding your babysitting experience to your resume is pretty straightforward and should only take you a couple of hours or less.
-Most of that will be brainstorming and thinking of the best ways to phrase things.
+Adding babysitting experience to your resume is pretty straightforward and should only take you a couple of hours or less.
+Most of the work will involve brainstorming and thinking of the best words and phrases to use.

 Have your resume alongside this article and work your way step-by-step through the following sections.
 You'll have a fantastic updated resume faster than you think!